Aeon113/Notes/Block_Device_Drivers.md

 The time to invoke this handler is determine by the kernel.
 So the I/O requests issued by the kernel or user processes may not be immediately performed.
 This is for the sake of performance.
 As stated above, the I/O on a block device, like HDD, is very slow, and there is an I/O scheduler who's responsible to organize the requests.
 So it is necessary to execute the handler asynchronously.

 Since the handler is executed asynchronousely, there is no guarantee that under which process's context the code is running.
 Which means, the buffer related to the request may belong to any user process.
 Furthermore, the address may not belong to user-space, it may comes from the kernel space.
-As a consequence, the buffer address in the request can not be trusted.
+So every time we add some buffer into a request, it's best for us to transform it into physical address.

 Here is one example of a request handler: